Blueprint Travelers

 Booking Your Bus Ticket

 Bus Sur is the only bus company to do this trip and they will help you through the border and ferry crossings.
-Their website is in both Spanish and English.
 To get between these two locations, you will need to book two separate buses, one between Ushuaia and Punta Arenas and one between Punta Arenas and Puerto Natales.

-You will want to purchase the ticket between Punta Arenas and Ushuaia first.
+You will want to purchase the ticket between Ushuaia and Punta Arenas first.
 This bus runs every other day and changes depending on the summer or winter seasons.

 If you are coming from Puerto Natales, you will need to book the bus from Puerto Natales to Punta Arenas the prior day.
 If you are coming from Ushuaia, you may be able to do the whole trip in one day if you book the last bus leaving Punta Arenas for Puerto Natales.
 You will need to look at the expected arrival and departure times of the buses as this may be different in summer versus winter.

-We took the bus from Ushuaia to Puerto Natales and will be describing the journey in that direction.
+Below is a description of the experience going from Ushuaia to Puerto Natales.
 If you are looking to go in the other direction, the experience should be similar, just in the reverse direction.

-We started our trip early in the morning at the main Ushuaia bus station in the center of town.
-Here, we checked in and the bus driver helped us fill out our Chilean customs form.
+The trip starts early in the morning at the main Ushuaia bus station in the center of town.
+Here, you will check in and the bus driver will help you fill out your Chilean customs form.
 If you don’t have service, you can fill out this form prior to getting to the bus.
 This form is only for those traveling from Argentina to Chile.
 You do not need to fill this out if you are traveling in the other direction.
-We put our suitcases under the bus and brought our personal belongings on the bus with us.
+Crossing the border from Argentina to Chile is the most challenging part of taking the bus through Southern Patagonia.
+Your suitcases will go under the bus and you can bring your personal belongings on the bus with you.

 The Chile border crossing from Argentina

-A few hours into the trip, we stopped at the Argentine border and got off the bus and were processed to leave the country.
-Then we got off on the Chilean side where we once again were processed.
+A few hours into the trip, you will stop at the Argentine border and get off the bus to be processed to leave the country.
+Then you will get off on the Chilean side where you will be processed once again.
 Here, we had to take all our personal belongings (not our suitcases) to get them scanned.
 Chile is very strict about bringing in farm and animal products into the country.
+If you want to bring food for the journey, make sure you eat it prior to crossing the border.
 The bus drivers will guide you through each border crossing and tell you what to do.
 There were mostly tourists on our particular bus and there were always people who spoke both English and Spanish to help those who didn’t understand.
 (If you are going in the other direction, you will not have to remove your personal belongings to go through customs.)

-After these stops, we were given ham and cheese sandwiches and a bottle of water for lunch.
-We also chose to bring some snacks to hold us over for the ride.
-After a few more hours, we arrived at the ferry crossing.
+After these stops, you will be given a ham and cheese sandwiches and a bottle of water for lunch.
+After a few more hours, you will make it to the ferry crossing.

 The ferry to cross the channel on the route from Ushuaia to Punta Arenas

 At this crossing, you do not get out of the bus.
-The entire bus, with passengers, drives onto the flatbed of the ferry.
-We were packed in there with other trucks and cars.
-We could feel the waves as we rode across the water and some people on the bus opted to take motion-sickness medication.
-Eventually we made it across where we were back on dry land to finish the journey to Punta Arenas.
+The entire bus, with passengers, drives onto the flatbed of the ferry along with other trucks and cars.
+You can definitely feel the waves as you ride across the water so you may want to take motion-sickness medication if you are prone to sea-sickness.
+Eventually you will make it back onto dry land to finish the journey to Punta Arenas.
 The whole bus ride takes 11 hours.

 Punta Arenas, the town that you will have to transfer at between Ushuaia and Puerto Natales

-You can read about what to do in Torres del Paine (the main reason to go to Puerto Natales) here.
+Read more about what to do in Torres del Paine (the main reason to head to Puerto Natales)

-You can read about what to do in El Calafate here.
+Read more about what to do in El Calafate

-You can read about what to do in El Chalten here.
+Read more about what to do in El Chalten

 Puerto Natales, El Calafate, and El Chalten are three major hubs for hiking in the Patagonia region.
 These three towns give access to incredible landscapes that attract people from all around the world.
 Getting between them can be done by bus, even with a border crossing between Chile and Argentina.